TonyM1958/FoxESS-Cloud/README.md

 + 'max_index': the index of the biggest value in 'data'
 + 'min': the smallest value in 'data'
 + 'min_index': the index of the smallest value in 'data'
-+ 'total': corrected total of the data items
 + 'average': corrected average of the data items

 For example, this Jupyter Lab cell will report energy data by day for the month of June 2023: